mattiamalacarne/ing-sw-2020-malacarne-morandini-lucio/README.md

 It is also possible to play without any cards *(easy mode)* but it is not required by the specifications.

-We have developed both the CLI and the GUI where the GUI is the default UI and the CLI can be launched with a specific command.
+We have developed both the CLI and the GUI where the GUI is the default UI and the CLI can be launched with a specific command ([see *How to play* section](#client)).

 Since the game uses standard TCP sockets, it can be played on different machines connected on a network.